jonnonz1/nz-statute-book/acts/public/2001/dairy-industry-restructuring-act-2001.md

 ### 4 Effect of amendments to, or replacement of, material incorporated
 (1) Material that amends or replaces material incorporated in regulations has legal effect as part of the regulations only if the Minister publishes a notice under subclause (2).
-(2) The Minister may publish a notice in the Gazette that— (a) states that material that amends or replaces material incorporated in regulations has legal effect as part of the regulations; and
+(2) The Minister may publish a notice that—
+  (a) states that material that amends or replaces material incorporated in regulations has legal effect as part of the regulations; and
   (b) specifies the date on which the material that amends or replaces material incorporated in regulations has legal effect as part of the regulations.
 (3) Subclause (1) does not apply if the regulations expressly say that it does not apply.
+(4) A notice under this clause is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 5 Proof of material incorporated
 (1) A copy of material incorporated in regulations must be—